 Briana focuses her practice on Real Estate.
 She grew up in Bedford, Nova Scotia and has family in both Halifax and the Annapolis Valley.
 She has a deep connection with Nova Scotia and can appreciate anyone’s goal to make the province home.

 She is also a long time member of the competitive equestrian sport community in Nova Scotia.
 Her involvement in competitive sport has taught her that hard work yields results.
 In addition, balancing a busy schedule of sport and work has taught her that time is valuable, and best spent doing the things you love.
-She will handle your matters efficiently in order to minimize the time you spend dealing with legal matters.
+As your lawyer, she will handle your matters efficiently in order to minimize the time you spend dealing with legal matters.

 Peter Duke J.D.

 Peter grew up in Halifax, Nova Scotia spending summers in and on beautiful St. Margaret's Bay.
 A father himself, he shares his fondness of this special area with his family and friends.
 With over a decade of work as a helping professional, Peter can quickly identify issues in emotionally charged situations, working towards effective resolutions for individuals and families.
 Peter chose a career in law so that he could really go to bat for people who need help.

 Peter is a Board Member with the Canadian Mental Health Association - NS Division and the Secretary of Bay Rides.
 Peter has appeared before the Provincial (Criminal) Court, Small Claims Court, and Supreme Court (Family Division) representing clients in a wide range of family matters including custody, divorce and child protection hearings.